 Tired of cooking the same old burgers, hot dogs and chicken on the barbecue?
-Grilled lobster is a treat!
-If you are searching for a grilled lobster recipe, here are the basics of how to grill lobster.
+Grilled lobster is an extraordinary treat!
+If you are searching for a grilled lobster recipe, here are the basics of how to grill lobster for a backyard feast.

 Need added incentive to break out the barbecue tongs when you have crustaceans in the house?
 Lobsters cooked on the grill have a wonderful smoky flavor, and they are easier to eat than traditional boiled whole lobsters.